How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 How To Know If Your Furnace is Releasing Carbon Monoxide

-CO is known as a silent killer because it’s colorless and odorless properties make it difficult to identify.
-However, there are signs you can look out for to ensure your furnace is not leaking the gas.
+CO is known as a silent killer because it’s colorless and odorless, which make it difficult to identify.

 • Dull headache